Blackhawks dealt another blow with Crawford's concussion

 Crawford's concussion is another tough blow for last-place Chicago, which missed the playoffs last season for the first time in a decade.
 Longtime coach Joel Quenneville was fired on Nov.
 6, but the Blackhawks went 4-13-3 in their first 20 games under Colliton.

-"We played two of our best games of the year against Pittsburgh and Winnipeg and then the last game (against the Sharks), that's not where we want to be," Colliton said.
-"But let's bounce back.
-The sky isn't falling because we lose a game after we played well for a couple nights."

-The Blackhawks also will be without one of their top defensemen for a while after they decided to loan Henri Jokiharju to Finland for the upcoming world junior championship.
+Chicago also will be without one of its top defensemen for a while after it decided to loan Henri Jokiharju to Finland for the upcoming world junior championship.
 The 19-year-old Jokiharju has no goals and 11 assists in 32 games in his first NHL season.
 The international competition runs from Dec.
 26 to Jan.
 5 in Vancouver, British Columbia.

 "It's a great opportunity, we think, for him, but also for our team," Colliton said.
 "We're thinking about what kind of player he's going to be months down the road and in years down the road.
 It's a chance for him to go there and be one of, if not the top player, one of the top players and help lead them to success."

-While Crawford and Jokiharju are away from the team, forward Artem Anisimov and defenseman Gustav Forsling could return against Nashville after being activated from injured reserve.
+While Crawford and Jokiharju are away from the team, forward Artem Anisimov and defenseman Gustav Forsling returned against Nashville after being activated from injured reserve.
 Anisimov had been sidelined by a concussion, and Forsling was out with a shoulder injury.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports